kubernetes-retired/external-storage/local-volume/provisioner/README.md

 local-volume-provisioner is an out-of-tree static provisioner for the Local volume plugin, which is a 1.7 alpha feature.

-It runs on each node in the cluster and monitors specified directories to look for new local mount points.
-It then statically creates a Local PersistentVolume for each mount point.
-It also monitors when the PersistentVolumes have been deleted, and will clean up the volume.
+It runs on each node in the cluster and monitors specified directories to look for new local file-based volumes.
+The volumes can be a mount point or a directory in a shared filesystem.
+It then statically creates a Local PersistentVolume for each local volume.
+It also monitors when the PersistentVolumes have been released, and will clean up the volume, and recreate the PV.

 ## Quickstart